-The All-Church Nominating Committee (ACNC) is seeking your suggestions for two Brick Church leaders: one Elder and one Trustee.
+The All-Church Nominating Committee (ACNC) is seeking your suggestions for Brick Church leadership positions in the 2020-2021 church year.
 Your involvement is crucial to identify the best possible candidates whom God is calling to take positions of responsibility at The Brick Church.